-After 4 years of using a Telcel prepaid sim card, I finally converted to the postpaid one.
-I never really planned to have a postpaid plan until I realized that I need to have more bills to strengthen my residency in Mexico.
+After 4 years of using a Telcel prepaid sim card, I finally converted to a postpaid one.
+I never really planned to have a postpaid plan until I realized that I needed to have more bills to strengthen my residency in Mexico.

-For further reading, you can read my weekly column about Expat Life in Mexico.
-This series will help you understand the documents you need to complete when planning to relocate to Mexico (or already moved to Mexico).
+You can read my weekly column about Living in Mexico for further reading.
+This series will help you understand the documents you must complete when planning to relocate to Mexico (or have already moved to Mexico).

-Anyway, let’s now proceed in answering all your burning questions about Telcel Mexico.
+Anyway, let’s now answer all your burning questions about Telcel Mexico.

 📱 Which sim card works best in Mexico?

 If you are planning to travel around Mexico (i.e. road trips) and will be constantly in different places in the country, Telcel is your best bet – it will work in many areas!